johnnyhuy/actions-discord-git-webhook/README.md

 ### `id`

+> This is ignored if `webhook_url` is set

 **Required** This is the id of your Discord webhook, if you copy the webhook url, this will be the first part of it.
-This is ignored if `webhook_url` is set.

 ### `token`

+> This is ignored if `webhook_url` is set

 **Required** Now your Discord webhook token, it's the second part of the url.
-This is ignored if `webhook_url` is set.

 ### `censor_username`